dokku/dokku-rethinkdb/README.md

 dokku rethinkdb:promote other_service playground
 ```

-This will replace rethinkdb_url with the url from other_service and generate another environment variable to hold the previous value if necessary.
+This will replace `RETHINKDB_URL` with the url from other_service and generate another environment variable to hold the previous value if necessary.
 You could end up with the following for example:

 ```
 RETHINKDB_URL=rethinkdb://other_service:ANOTHER_PASSWORD@dokku-rethinkdb-other-service:28015/other_service